International Percussion Duo

 Lindsey Eastham and Hiromu Nagahama make up the award-winning international percussion duo, EASTHAMA.
 Their partnership began at California State University Northridge in January of 2014 as they pursued their Bachelor of Music degrees.
 After a few school-related performances, they quickly realized that they had a strong musical connection that would inevitably push the duo to new heights.

 EASTHAMA is passionate about creating unique interpretations of well-known repertoire as well as premiering new works and original arrangements.
-In January of 2016, the duo premiered a new work for vibraphone and marimba by Gordon Stout, as well as their original arrangement of Ravel’s Mother Goose Suite for marimba, percussion, and electronics at the Southern California Marimba Concert Series.
+In January of 2016, the duo premiered Acquiescent Blues, a new work for vibraphone and marimba by Gordon Stout, as well as their original arrangement of Ravel’s Mother Goose Suite for marimba, percussion, and electronics at the Southern California Marimba Concert Series.
 In March of 2017 they performed the US premiere of Contemplations at the Fountain by Maciej Malecki, a concerto for marimba and vibraphone, with the Ithaca College Symphony Orchestra.
 In 2018 they premiered and recorded Senescence, a new work for marimba, vibraphone, and percussion written for EASTHAMA by their good friend, Dallas J. Howard.

-Hiromu Nagahama is from Fukuoka, Japan, and he started playing percussion at age 12 in middle school.
-After receiving his first bachelor’s degree in English literature at Ritsumeikan University in Kyoto, Japan, Hiromu moved to California in 2008.
-After studying for 3 years at Riverside Community College, he transferred to California State University in Northridge to pursue a degree in music.
-He has studied with John Magnussen, Aaron Smith and Naoko Takada.
-He returned to Japan after his graduation in the spring 2014, and has since returned to the US to study with Gordon Stout at Ithaca College in 2015 and graduated with a Master’s of Music degree in 2017.
+Hiromu Nagahama is from Fukuoka, Japan, where he started playing percussion at age 12 in middle school.
+He received his first bachelor’s degree in English literature at Ritsumeikan University in Kyoto, Japan, after which he moved to California in 2008.
+After studying for 3 years at Riverside Community College, he transferred to California State University in Northridge to pursue a Bachelor’s degree in music.
+After returning to Japan in 2014, Hiromu came back to the United States to study with Gordon Stout at Ithaca College in 2015 and graduated with a Master’s of Music degree in 2017.
 Hiro currently lives in Kitakyushu, Japan where he teaches music to local students and community bands.